 In our view, practitioners’ knowledge and understanding, while informed by the policy and guidance that governs CSE, was also shaped by the moral and policy landscape within which these practitioners work.
 As Biggs (2001: 304) argues, social policy may create and legitimise social problems, partly through contributing ‘toward the material conditions, either through action or inaction’.
 The contradictions apparent in liberal discourse between the demands for protecting children on the one hand and respecting the perspectives of young people on the other (UN Convention on the Rights of the Child, Article 34) does little to overcome the pressures placed on practitioners to identify risk while simultaneously acknowledging the nuance of children’s and young people’s development and the need to avoid a ‘one size fits all’ approach.
 Further, the moral undertones about the recklessness of youth present in the reflections of some of our participants reflects the tenor of the models of CSE identified by Barnardo’s (2017).
 One prescient example of this is so-called ‘self-generated’ CSE, which refers to situations where images have been willingly shared from one person.
 Aside from the problematic nomenclature, fixing a young person who is being exploited by an adult as somehow complicit in their own abuse is extremely troubling.
 The extent to which such framing may influence or reinforce the ideational standpoint of practitioners - and the ways in which standpoints adopted are materially translated into practices that impact on young people - is as critical as it is debatable.
 As Philips (2019: 7) discovered in an analysis of SCRs, a flawed view of young people as somehow responsible for lax decisions they had made was not uncommon among practitioners.
 Consistent within the language used by practitioners were references to how the young people presented themselves and the extent to which they exhibited either ‘mature’ or ‘precocious’ behaviours.
 This not only echoes the petition above around the need to avoid binary thinking, it simultaneously sends out a clarion call regarding the need to better understand young people’s proclivities, practices and actions along a continuum which is not fixed nor static.
+Calling for a stop on the dominant age-appropriate message in news and e-safety campaigns, Ringrose, et al. (2013: 319-320) asserts that ‘what is most problematic for young people are the pernicious and persistent discourses of gender inequity and sexual double standards around teen girls’ bodies’.
+Rather, what such campaigns should do is ‘open up rather than close down questions about girls’ desires’ and seek to ‘disrupt the taken-for-granted sexual, moral hierarchies through which digital images are being understood in the contemporary context’.

 More generally, our discussion suggests that in order to better prevent social problems such as CSE, there is an urgent need for practitioners to consider their own frames of understanding and how these might play out in practice.
 In addition to engaging at a deep level with the contextual lives of children and young people (Weston and Mythen, 2020) it is also necessary for practitioners to reflect on the social and political landscape within which they operate and to recognise the extent to which this context impacts on their routine knowledge and practices.
 In this regard, it should be pointed out that the practitioners participating in this study - while having differing professional backgrounds - were all employed by the police service, where opportunities for supervision and reflective practice are not routinely embedded within day-to-day practice (see Christopher, 2015).